Martin Wong: 1990–1999: Depicting Chinatowns, move to San Francisco and health decline, final exhibitions

-Personal life

-Wong was openly gay.
 In 1994 Wong was diagnosed with AIDS.
+With his health in decline following the diagnosis, he moved back to San Francisco to live with his family.
+Before leaving New York, he donated his graffiti and street art collection to the Museum of the City of New York.
+Among his collection were pieces from 1980s New York-based street artists including Rammellzee, Jean-Michel Basquiat, Keith Haring, Futura 2000, Lady Pink, and Lee Quiñones.

+In 1998, the Illinois State University Galleries and the New Museum in New York co-organized Wong's first retrospective exhibition, Sweet Oblivion: The Urban Landscape of Martin Wong, covering two decades of his work beginning with his arrival in New York.
+The exhibition included several of Wong's large paintings of buildings and landscapes in New York, along with a number of his sign language paintings.

+Wong created only three new paintings in 1998 while living with his mother in San Francisco, all depicting cacti from her garden, rendered in stark black and white.
+He staged an exhibition of these new paintings and other recent works at P.P.O.W. in New York the same year.

-With his health in decline following the diagnosis, he moved back to San Francisco.
-He died under the care of his parents in their San Francisco home at the age of 53 from an AIDS related illness on August 12, 1999.
-Miguel Piñero, Wong's former partner, died a decade earlier in 1988 from cirrhosis.
+Wong died under the care of his parents in their San Francisco home at the age of 53 from an AIDS related illness on August 12, 1999.

-Wong's aunt, Eleanor "Nora" Wong, was an active participant in the San Francisco Chinese nightclub scene in the 1940s.
-She most notably had a host of duties, including principal singer, at Forbidden City.

-Legacy
+Legacy and influence

 Following his death, Wong was described in his obituary by Roberta Smith of The New York Times as an artist "whose meticulous visionary realism is among the lasting legacies of New York's East Village art scene of the 1980s."

 In 1999 and 2000, Wong's mother as the executor of his estate donated the bulk of his papers and ephemera to New York University's Fales Library.
 The Martin Wong Papers, ranging from 1982 to 1999, comprise sketchbooks, correspondence, biographical documents, videocassette recordings, photographs, graffiti-related materials, and parts of Wong's personal library.

 In 2001, Wong's mother founded the Martin Wong Foundation to help fund art programs and young artists through collegiate art scholarships, art publications and active art education programs.
 Since 2003, the scholarships have continued to be offered at Wong’s alma mater Humboldt State University, San Francisco State University, New York University, and Arizona State University.